Venezuela's Capriles says Maduro government will fall

 "They're trying to criminalize dissent," he said, questioning whether the killings had anything to do with politics.
 "None of the deaths the government has spoken of are linked to politics.
 And in this country, 50 people die each day from violence, yet the government does nothing."

-Reuters interviews with relatives and neighbors in one Caracas neighborhood where three people were killed indicated that two were shot from gangs shouting pro-opposition slogans, while a third was probably a victim of common crime.
+Reuters interviews with relatives and neighbours in one Caracas neighbourhood where three people were killed indicated that two were shot from gangs shouting pro-opposition slogans, while a third was probably a victim of common crime.

 Capriles took a relatively moderate line against Chavez during last year's presidential election campaign, which the incumbent won before dying of cancer five months later.
 But he has been consistently aggressive against Maduro.